dotCMS/core/hotfix_tracking.md

 30. https://github.com/dotCMS/core/issues/19578	: [OSGI] : Overriding Classes does not work in latest master

 31. https://github.com/dotCMS/core/issues/19564	: 301 and 302 Vanity URL redirects do not pass querystrings

+32. https://github.com/dotCMS/core/issues/19555	: Deleting a user is not replacing the owner on identifier table